octree-nn/octformer/README.md

 ## 1. Installation

-The code has been tested on Ubuntu 20.04 with 4 Nvidia 3090 GPUs (24GB memory).
+The code has been tested on Ubuntu 20.04 using 4 NVIDIA 3090 GPUs (24GB memory each).
+Experiments were conducted with PyTorch 1.12.1 and CUDA 11.3, though other versions may also be compatible.

 1. Install [Conda](https://www.anaconda.com/) and create a `Conda` environment.